trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 1.2.4: Bug fix.
-v 1.2.3: Fix for dragonriding mounts in Valdrakken.
+v 1.2.5: Added an option to show info in chat log less often. v 1.2.4: Bug fix. v 1.2.3: Fix for dragonriding mounts in Valdrakken.
 Updated for 10.0.5. v 1.2.2: Supports dragonriding mounts in more areas of the Dragon Isles.